 The ballistic missile early warning radars are part of the ROK’s planned Air and Missile Defense-Cell (AMD-Cell), a missile defense command-and-control center that will play a key role in monitoring, tracking and intercepting incoming cruise and ballistic missiles from North Korea.
 AMD-Cell will reportedly be interoperable with US Forces Korea’s own theater missile defense system.

 An anonymous source told the paper that the USA’s Forward-Based X-Band Radar-Transportable (FBX-T) was denied due to export restrictions, which the French M3R radar failed to meet all requirements.
 Overall:

 “The DAPA concluded negotiations with foreign bidders over the selection of the early-warning radar systems last week and believes the Israeli radar is the most suitable for the country’s theater missile shield in terms of price and capabilities.”

 Israel and South Korea have had limited defense ties over the years, but those ties appear to be growing.
 South Korea has begun buying Israeli UAVs, and Israel is considering South Korea’s T-50 jets as its future advanced flight trainers.
 See also: Korea Herald | Ha’aretz, Israel.

 - IAI – ELM-2080 Green Pine Radar system

 - Radar Basics – Green Pine Radar

 - Army Technology – Arrow 2 Theatre Ballistic Missile Defence System, Israel.
 Technically, an IAI/Boeing collaboration.
-Includes the Green Pine.
+Includes information regarding the Green Pine.

 - IEEE Digital Library (Oct 15-18/96) – EL/M 2080 ATBM early warning and fire control radar system.
 “This paper describes the system concept and some of the hardware design…”